 What Is A Prenup?

 A prenup, short for prenuptial agreement, is a legal contract created before marriage to outline the division of assets in case of divorce.
-Couples use it to protect individual property, financial interests, and define spousal support obligations.
+Couples use it to protect individual property, and financial interests, and define spousal support obligations.
 It’s particularly valuable when one or both parties have significant assets, business interests, or children from previous relationships.

 Prenup Vs. Postnup